 - Speaker: The 17th Annual National Clinical Conference, Optum Health.
 "Living Donor Liver Transplantation: Where are we now?"
 Minneapolis, MI (September 21-23, 2008)

-- Speaker: The Nebraska Medical Center/Optum Health Care Solutions', Extraordinary Innovations in Transplantation and Oncology.
-"Organ Transplantation at The Nebraska Medical Center: Innovations, Challenges and Trends".
+- Speaker: Nebraska Medicine/Optum Health Care Solutions', Extraordinary Innovations in Transplantation and Oncology.
+"Organ Transplantation at Nebraska Medicine: Innovations, Challenges and Trends".
 Omaha, NE (July 22, 2008)

 - Speaker: Iowa Osteopathic Medical Association, 2008 Midwest Surgical Update.
 "Surgical Options in the Treatment of Intestinal Failure: No Place for a Procrustean Bed".
 Des Moines, IA (May 2-3, 2008)